 What is a retirement interest-only mortgage?

-A retirement interest-only mortgage is very similar to a standard interest-only mortgage, with two key differences.
+A retirement interest-only mortgage is only available on your main residence and is very similar to a standard interest-only mortgage, with two key differences.

 - The loan is usually only paid off when you die, move into long term care or sell the house.